hove-io/navitia_sdk_docs/docs/journey/android/releases/5.2.1/index.md

 <h2>🗓 07 Feb 2023</h2>

 #### Fixes
-- Fix showing of back button when traffic is opened with another module
+- Fix showing of back button when journey is opened with another module